slayerjk/go-mailing/README.md

 # go-mailing
 Go - va mailing helper functions for standart "net/smtp" package

-Email using builtin "net/smtp" based on appname, message, date and mailing.json(found in "data" dir of program root) file with smtp data.
+Email using builtin "net/smtp" package based on appname, message, date and smtp data that could be some json file.

 <h3>Mailing json file example to use with package</h3>